hynek/build-and-inspect-python-package/README.md

 - **SDist contents**: A tree of the source distribution.
 - **Wheel contents**: A tree of the built wheel – if one was built.
-  This output has no timestamps because `wheel unpack` does not preserve them leading to confusion.
+  This output has no timestamps because `wheel unpack` does not preserve them from the built wheel, leading to confusion.
-- **Metadata**: A dump of package metadata (includes the PyPI README).
+- **Metadata**: A plain-text dump of package metadata (includes the PyPI README).

 ### Examples